 These help you spin the thread when creating a dubbing loop.

 Some tyers use it, others dont.
 Its all personal preference.

 Head cement is used to finish the heads on flies or to be dabbed on a thread base on a hook to help materials from slipping when being tied in.

 There are different types of wax.

 Here on the left we see a standard tube of wax that you’d find in a kit, in the middle is a homemade hard wax that I picked up from my friend Eunan at a show, and on the right we see the ever elusive Wonder Wax!
-Each can be used for dubbing but over time you will decide whats right for you.
-I prefer the middle hard wax for flies whose dubbing I dont want to get tacky.
+Each can be used for dubbing, but over time you will come to find whats right for you; as some work better on different materials.

-One more optional but for me, essential tool is a bead holding pair of pliers.
+An optional – but essential tool is a bead holding pair of pliers.